HughP/LinguisticsLibrarianList/README.md

 # Linguistics Librarian List
-This is an Awesome list for resources for Lingusitics Libarians and Language Archivists.
+This is an _Awesome List_ for resources for Lingusitics Libarians and Language Archivists.

+###Purpose
+This list exist as a resource from linguists to Linguistics Libarians to help them find things relevant to us. **But** it is also a list for archivists of language materials to be able to connect with archivists who deal with collections in similar mediums.

+_What is a resource?_ Not a language resource.
+Resources might be portals, or organizations, products (like special catalogues) or journals, mailing lists, re-occuring confrences, etc.

+###Additions
 Please organize additions by section first and then alphabetical, within section.
+Fork the list.
+Make additions in your copy then send a pull request for additions to be added to the main list. _Got questions?_ create an issue.

 ##Resources for audio curation and digitization
 [ARSClist](http://www.arsc-audio.org/arsclist.html) - Association for Recorded Sound Collections